xneelo/puppet-ipset/REFERENCE.md

 ##### `firewall_service`

-Data type: `Optional[String[1]]`
+Data type: `Optional[Pattern[/\.service$/]]`

 An optional service name. if provided, the ipsets will be configured before this.
 So your firewall will depend on the chains.
-The name should end with `.service`
+The name should end with `.service`.
+This is only supported on systemd-based Operating Systems

 Default value: `undef`